 The city does winter well, so get there before the sun comes out.

-Virgin Atlantic currently have return flights from London to New York from £399 for travel until 29 March 2017 and between 29 October 2017 and 12 December 2017.
-Offer valid until 7 February 2017.
+Virgin Atlantic currently have return flights from London to New York from £347 for travel.